Dpride5/data-engineering-python-portfolio/Notes/python-learning-log.md

 - Created Github action to run the ETL pipeline, achieved success for the run after working through some errors

 ## 2025-05-10
-– Built Power BI dashboard from parquet output; bar chart, card, date slicer, first DAX measure.
+- Built Power BI dashboard from parquet output; bar chart, card, date slicer, first DAX measure.

+## 2025-05-11
+- Adding in a graph showcasing the percent total of hours worked for each employee